cloudfoundry/cf-networking-onboarding/service-discovery/010-user-flow-internal-domain.markdown

 1. Start off where you left off from the previous story "User Flow Container to Container Networking").
-You should have appA talking to appB via an overlay IP using `watch  "curl appB.apps.internal:8080"` inside of the appA container in one terminal.
+You should have appA talking to appB via an overlay IP using `watch  "curl -sS appB.apps.internal:8080"` inside of the appA container in one terminal.

 1. In another terminal, create a new internal domain `cf create-shared-domain